What services does Corum Group provide?

 How long will it take to sell my company?

-You have a lot to gain by following a carefully measured process that provides time for: a) the collection and analysis of data for valuation, b) the qualification of prospective buyers and the execution of confidentiality agreements, c) the negotiation of the letter of intent, d) the completion of due diligence and finally, e) the negotiation of the definitive purchase agreement and the transfer of all applicable licenses.
-You should expect a 9 – 12 month process from the decision to sell to the close of the transaction and it can take longer.
+Timelines can vary wildly based on any number of factors, including the interested buyers (larger firms generally take longer to make decisions), the specific market, the complexity of the company being sold and much more.
+Be prepared for a fairly long process – while interest can usually be generated right away, there is much to gain by following a carefully measured process that provides time for: a) the collection and analysis of data for valuation, b) the qualification of prospective buyers and the execution of confidentiality agreements, c) the negotiation of the letter of intent, d) the completion of due diligence and finally, e) the negotiation of the definitive purchase agreement and the transfer of all applicable licenses.

 How much is my company worth?